chasereyn/flueo/README.md

 - Record current progress
 - Try it out

+URGENT
+- Get the buttons to be hover

+NOTES
+- Randomize the order of the terms
+- Buttons on the bottom, make constant spacer card doesn't move
+- No cards to review (skip ahead anyways)
+- Ability to sort the table
+- Prompt: consider literal and idiomatic meanings, mexican dialect
+- AI Explainer what does XXX mean here (in review, edit, and add)
+- Typing special symbols for Spanish

 BIG
 - AI Explanation during adding
 - Replace the cards with info / collect statistics (separate database?)